fperdigon/DeepHistoPathology/README.md

 Breast cancer is the most diagnosed cancer and the most predominant cause of death in women worldwide.
 Imaging techniques such as the breast cancer pathology helps in the diagnosis and monitoring of the disease.
-However identification of malignant cells can be challenging given the high heterogeneity in tissue absorbotion from staining agents.
+However, identification of malignant cells can be challenging given the high heterogeneity in tissue absorbotion from staining agents.
 In this work, we present a novel approach for Invasive Ductal Carcinoma (IDC) cells discrimination in histopathology slides.